 ARTESIA, N.M.
 (COURT TV/AP) — A New Mexico woman has been charged with first-degree murder in the January death of her newborn son, whose body authorities said she placed in a trash can.

 Alexee Trevizo, 19, also was charged with tampering with evidence, according to a criminal complaint filed in Eddy County in southeastern New Mexico.

 Trevizo went to the emergency room in late December for back pain, and lab tests showed she was pregnant and in labor, according to Artesia police.
 Trevizo then locked herself in a bathroom, where she gave birth to a boy Jan.
 27, then placed the baby in a bag that she concealed under other trash, investigators said.

-Gary C. Mitchell, an attorney for Trevizo, said Thursday that said his client has no criminal record and should not be facing a murder charge.
+Gary C. Mitchell, an attorney for Trevizo, said his client has no criminal record and should not be facing a murder charge.

 He said there are “major discrepancies about what happened” in the hospital and “this isn’t a classic child abuse case.”

 Trevizo was arrested May 11.
 Jail records show she was released May 16.

 It’s the second recent, high-profile case involving a mother and a newborn baby in New Mexico.